Links on Android Authority may earn us a commission. Learn more.

 2. Spotty service

-Areas with bad cellphone reception are silent battery killers, which is even more annoying than not being able to watch the latest cat videos.
-Your cellphone is constantly communicating with nearby towers, trying to keep you connected every second of the day.
-Sometimes it can’t and will work extra hard to reach the network and get you back on the grid.
+Areas with bad cellphone reception are silent battery killers, which is even more annoying than not watching the latest cat videos.
+Your cellphone constantly communicates with nearby towers, trying to keep you connected every second of the day.
+Sometimes it can’t, and will work extra hard to reach the network and get you back on the grid.

 If you live in a rural area, work in a massive building, or often find yourself in areas with spotty service, chances are your phone will die faster than normal.

 How to improve signal to reduce battery drain

 - Switch carrier: Carrier reliability varies by area, city, and neighborhood.
-Do some research and find out which carrier works best in your areas of interest and look into switching.
+Do some research, find out which carrier works best in your areas of interest, and look into switching.
 We can help you find the best plans for each carrier!

 - Airplane mode: The Airplane mode feature can force your antennas to take a break.
 Turn off all connectivity, and your phone won’t be working hard to stay connected.
 You can do this strategically when you are in places you know have bad service.
 Alternatively, you can use smart tools like IFTTT to automate Airplane mode by location.

-- Network extenders: Carriers often offer network extenders that use internet to give you signal.
+- Network extenders: Carriers often offer network extenders that use the internet to give you signal.
 Consider getting one if you know you are in a place with spotty service for long periods of time.
-You could have one at home or work to make sure the signal is strong where you spend most of your time.
+You could have one at home or work to ensure the signal is strong where you spend most of your time.

 3. Apps and background services

 Keep your apps in check if your phone’s battery is dying fast.
 Certain apps drain the battery more than others.
 The obvious ones are YouTube, Netflix, and any streaming services.
 You might also want to avoid playing games if you want to save energy, as those happen to be huge battery hogs, especially if you are fond of titles with high-end graphics.